AugustanaCSC305Fall22/CurlewRepo/README.md

 Menus:

 The user can start creating a map by choosing among 5 given menus, which are using premade templates, starting from scratch, loading existing file, generating random map, or generating a maze.
-A user is given with the choice of what shape of tiles that users want to use (either hexagon or square).
-User is also allowed to change the style of tiles while in editing phase.
+Users are given with the choice of what shape of tiles that they want to use (either hexagon or square).

 Features: